iKAIZER7/Hotel/README.md

 <div>
     <h3>HOST LINK</h3>
-    <p> It is hosted on netlify and the link is https://hotel-web.netlify.app/</p>
+    <p> It is  also hosted on azure web app service and here is the link hotel-a.azurewebsites.net</p>
 </div>